johnistan/gabi/README.md

 Installation instructions.

 - Please download and install MiniConda and Docker Toolbox
-- Download the docker containers by running the following commands from your command line:
+- Download the docker containers by running the following commands from your command line (Warning these files are large.
+You'll need good internet to download):

     ```
     docker pull wurstmeister/kafka:0.8.2.0